-Before making their next travel plans, some thrill-seekers might consider spending a night in one of these haunted hotels — if they can bear it.
+Meanwhile, countless thrill-seekers make a point of spending a night in one of these haunted hotels — if they can bear the horror.

 Downtown Los Angeles isn’t the first place that comes to mind when one ponders the paranormal, but a quaint budget stay on Skid Row seems to be a hotbed for it.